 First Flights

 In conclusion, First Flights is a fascinating and inspiring series that can be enjoyed by all.
 It offers an intriguing look at some of the aviation industry's most enthralling moments, painting a picture of the times' atmosphere, and highlighting the pioneers who were at the forefront.
 Each episode is well-structured and informative, with fantastic cinematography and an outstanding cast of experts and passionate aviation aficionados.
 For any aviation enthusiast, First Flights is a must-watch series that provides insight, inspiration, and an interesting perspective on history.

-First Flights is a series that is currently running and has 3 seasons (39 episodes).
-The series first aired on December 31, 1990.
+First Flights is a series that ran for 3 seasons (39 episodes) between December 31, 1990 and on Kinonation

+First Flights